 -----and query why these beds are not going ahead.

 Please, Senator Leyden.
-The Senator has had his contribution.
+The Senator has made his contribution.

-One Labour Party member, and a former Deputy, was quoted as saying that it is due to the overrun at the children's hospital.
+One Labour Party member and a former Deputy was quoted as saying it was due to the overrun at the national children's hospital.

-Senator Leyden is speaking out of turn there and the mics are picking him up.
+Senator Leyden is speaking out of turn and the mics are picking him up.

 There must be a full moon tonight.